-Degrees in these areas are generally varied and mix practical performance, written theory and workshops.
-There will be performances to prepare for – for assessment and during the learning process – which will keep students on their toes and constantly working on their skills.
+Degrees in these areas are varied and mix practical performance, written theory and workshops.
+There will be performances to prepare for – for assessment and during the learning process – which will keep students on their toes and constantly work on their skills.

 The methods of assessments for a degree in dance, drama, theatre or cinematics will depend on the module and course that candidates are studying.
 There will be written and practical assessments throughout, such as essays, seminars, tests, logs and work diaries, peer assessment, physical performance, written analysis and group work.
 There may also be a third-year project and dissertation waiting for individuals.

 Students who attend university will gain skills that they can implement throughout life and employment when they graduate, from organisation and time-management skills with assessments and social skills learned through group work and presentations.

-Universities allow students to choose optional modules, and some institutions let individuals to choose modules in similar degree courses, meaning if you are studying a drama and dance degree but fancy a module in cinematics you’re able to pursue those interests.
+Universities allow students to choose optional modules, and some institutions let individuals choose modules in similar degree courses, meaning if you are studying a drama and dance degree but fancy a module in cinematics you’re able to pursue those interests.
 These means that students can tailor their degree into what interests them and specialise in areas that they enjoy, which makes choosing the right university an important factor with this degree especially.

 Those who enjoy English literature, Drama and Dance will enjoy a degree in these areas.
 From working behind the scenes of a play to writing the words and watching actors perform your work – there is so much to do within these degrees.

 Certain students try to conquer the job market, whilst others may continue with their studies to gain specialised training.
 Talent and luck will aid any individual within the drama and performing arts sector as it can be quite difficult to secure the job of your dreams from the day after graduation.